Meet our Ducks

 Do they need water for swimming?

-We provide them with a baby pool with fresh water every few days.
+We provide them a baby pool with water that’s refreshed every few days.
 They absolutely love it.
 They need to immerse themselves in water to keep their feathers clean and healthy.
 They bathe and preen (clean) themselves.

 It's important for them to have access to water to keep their nostrils clear and their duck oil fresh for repelling water.